-Sarah is from Middleton, WI and is a third-year student in the clinical doctoral program.
+Sarah is from Middleton, WI and is a fourth-year student in the clinical doctoral program.
 She graduated with honors from St. Olaf College with a BA in psychology and a concentration in neuroscience.
 Her first exposure to forensic psychology occurred while volunteering at a secure state hospital in Madison, WI.
 Currently, her research interests include offenders' perceptions of stigma and public perceptions of offenders.
-Sarah is involved in multiple projects within the lab.
+Sarah has been involved in multiple projects within the lab.
 These include an empirical examination of the impact of ethical standards within the fields of law and psychology, and a recent book chapter that reviews the literature on risk-reducing interventions for justice-involved individuals.
 Sarah enjoys reading, crossword puzzles, dancing, and exploring Philadelphia.

-Rebecca is a second-year student in the clinical Ph.D. program.
+Rebecca is a third-year student in the clinical Ph.D. program.
 She is from Alexandria, VA and earned her B.A. with highest distinction in psychology and sociology from the University of Virginia.
 Before beginning graduate school, Rebecca worked as a research assistant/programmer at Mathematica Policy Research, a social policy research organization.
 Her current research interests include perceptions of offender maturity in the juvenile justice system and community-based interventions for offenders.
 Rebecca is also involved in the Reentry Project, a program that aims to reduce risk factors for individuals returning to the community after incarceration.
 Rebecca enjoys strength training, watching sports of all kinds, and dining out in Philadelphia’s many restaurants.

-Email: email@example.com Vita [PDF]
+Email: email@example.com | Vita (PDF)

 Benjamin R. Locklair

-Alice is a 3rd-year student in the JD/PhD Program.
+Alice is a 4th-year student in the JD/PhD Program.
 She is from Louisville, Kentucky, and she graduated from Grinnell College in 2011 with a BA in English.
 During her years at Grinnell, she volunteered with The Grinnell Prison Program and taught a literature course to inmates at the Newton Correctional Facility in Newton, Iowa.
 After graduating, Alice spent a year in Prague working as a proofreader at Havel, Holasek & Partners, an international law firm.
 Alice has also volunteered with Shakespeare Behind Bars at the Luther Luckett Correctional Complex in LaGrange, Kentucky.
 Her research interests include recidivism rates, prison reform, arts and education programs in prisons, and community-based alternatives to incarceration.
 At Drexel, Alice serves as coordinator for the Reentry Project, a comprehensive project designed specifically to meet the needs of offenders reentering the population after incarceration.
 In her free time, Alice enjoys reading novels, singing, theatre, doing crossword puzzles, watching good TV, doing Zumba, playing Settlers of Catan, and spending time with her friends and family.

-Victoria is a second-year JD/PhD student from New Hartford, New York and graduated from the University of Rochester in 2013 with a BA in Psychology.
+Victoria is a third-year JD/PhD student from New Hartford, New York and graduated from the University of Rochester in 2013 with a BA in Psychology.
 During this time, she was a research assistant for the Laboratory of Interpersonal Violence and Victimization at the University of Rochester Medical Center Department of Psychiatry and completed an honors thesis investigating college adjustment and domestic violence.
-Her research interests include risk assessment, diversion and alternatives to incarceration, reentry, and public policy.
-Currently, Victoria is involved with the reentry court project and is working on a project investigating state variability among HIPAA regulations in the context of diversion efforts.
-In her free time, Victoria enjoys exploring the great outdoors, reading, trying new foods, and video games.
+Her research interests include risk assessment, diversion and alternatives to incarceration, reentry, and public policy.Victoria is a project coordinator for the Reentry Project.
+She is currently studying methodologies to measure bias and interventions to promote recognition, particularly for the bias blind spot.
+In her free time, Victoria enjoys reading, exploring the outdoors, video games, and cross stitching.